hyperledger/bevel/docs/source/operations/adding_new_ordererpeer_fabric.md

               status: existing   # existing for existing peers(s)

-The `network.yaml` file should contain the specific `network.organization` patch.
+The `network.yaml` file should contain the specific `network.organization` details.

 Ensure the following is considered when adding the new orderer on a different cluster:
 - The CA server is accessible publicly or at least from the new cluster.